mozilla-mobile/mozilla-vpn-client/docs/Accessibility - Testing Resources.md

 section, the following is a suggested prioritized list for testing Accessibility in the VPN Client:

-1. Screen Reader
+1. Personalization of Text Size

-2. Keyboard Access
+2. Screen Reader

-3. High Contrast Themes and Color Filters
+3. Keyboard Access

-4. Personalization of Text Size and Text Cursor
+4. High Contrast Themes and Color Filters

 5. Notification Suppression

-6. Ability to Turn Off Animation, Cues for Audio Notification
+6. Ability to Turn Off Animation, Cues for Audio Notification, Personalization of Text Cursor

 As resources become available, other areas can be tested to further validate Accessibility support in the application.